Guidelines - Crisis Communications in the Digital Age

-These free guidelines and best practices are meant to support the communications departments of airlines, airports and manufacturers in dealing with the news media after an aviation accident in the age of social media.
+These free guidelines and best practices are meant to support the communications departments of airlines, airports and manufacturers in dealing with the news media after an aviation accident in the digital age.

 Aviation accidents often attract overwhelming public interest, particularly if they involve fatalities.
 With social media, the news can be flashed around the world before the airline, possibly the manufacturer, airport, air navigation service provider are fully aware of the event.